So you’ve cooked the perfect brisket. It’s got a beautiful black bark and that trademark jiggle that tells you it’s been cooked to perfection.

 So rest your brisket, folks!

-It might seem like any old knife will do when it comes to carving into your brisket, but investing in a good brisket slicing knife can make getting the perfect cut that much easier.
+It might seem like any old knife will do when it comes to carving into your brisket, but investing in a good sharp slicing knife can make getting perfect thin slices that much easier.

-As we noted in our guide to the best knives for slicing brisket, a thin slicing knife, around 12 inches long with a slight serration, will get you the best cut for your money.
+As we noted in our guide to the best knives for slicing brisket, a thin slicing knife, around 12 inches long, will get you the best cut for your money.
+We designed our very own slicing knife specifically for pitmasters.

 2. Large butcher’s block